Reasons Why Cybercriminals Want to Hack Your Website

 4. Secure Endpoint Device

 The endpoint device is the desktop computer, laptop, or smartphone used to manage the website and its content.
 Access to such a device allows hackers to log in to the website and servers easily.
 Protecting your computer and other devices is equally important as managing website security.
-Install an antivirus, use VPN, get rid of junk files, and regularly clean up your Mac and Lenovo PC.
+Install an antivirus on your Android, use VPN, get rid of junk files, and regularly clean up your Mac and Lenovo PC.
 Even the most essential steps will ensure your computer is safe and protected.

 5. Use HTTPS